East Kent Light Railway: EKLR at Port Richborough

 The sources are vague and contradictory, and more research needs to be done.

 Before 1911, Richborough Port was known as "Sandwich Haven".
 There was a gravel pit (now a lake) and a quay on the Long Reach of the River Stour, used during the construction of the Admiralty Harbour at Dover by S. Pearson & Sons Co.
-This firm built a tramway, nicknamed "Pearson's Railway", from a junction with the SECR at Richborough Castle to the pit and to "Pierson's Quay" (also known as "Old Quay" or "Stonor Quay").
+This firm built a tramway, nicknamed "Pearson's Railway", from a junction with the SECR at Richborough Castle to the pit and to "Pearson's Quay" (also known as "Old Quay" or "Stonor Quay").

 It is not known why the first coalfield promoters chose this place for a coal port instead of the more obvious Dover.
 However, before WW1 Dover was intended to be the harbour of refuge for the Royal Navy's Channel Fleet, and so it was apparently feared that there would be little room left for coal ships.
 Unfortunately, Krupp in Germany were already making steel cannon which could fire across the Channel by 1905, which ruled out any Royal Navy presence at Dover and made Richborough Port commercially rather pointless from the beginning.

 The EKLR was authorised in 1911 to build a wharf on the later site of the War Office's "New Quay".
 This was to have been built by "St Augustine's Links Ltd", which initially planned a golf course but then diversified into planning a coal port and (via its subsidiary "Ebbsfleet Coal Syndicate") a coalmine.
 A boring in 1911 proved the coal seams to be too thin, and the First World War stalled the port project.
 (The golf course was built, and is still there.)

 The War Office took the port site over for an enormous transhipment camp during World War I, starting in 1916.
-The Royal Engineers abandoned the Pierson's Railway and built a new line, with miles of siding trackage, from "Weatherlees Junction" on the SECR.
+The Royal Engineers abandoned Pearson's Railway and built a new line, with miles of siding trackage, from "Weatherlees Junction" on the SECR.
 The line ran along the north side of the derelict power station (pace recent publications, this line was not the same as the power station spur), crossed the Thanet to Sandwich road just north of the filling stations and arrived at the New Quay behind the sports ground at the site currently (2016) known as Discovery Park Enterprise Zone.
 It then ran down the east side of the road, crossed the Stonar Cut and split in two at the Red Lion pub, about where the entrance to the recycling plant now is.
 One branch crossed the road, and both ran along the road verges to army camps situated on the ground currently occupied by Discovery Park.
-The eastern branch also served Pierson's Quay.
+The eastern branch also served Pearson's Quay.

 Some anonymous army official coined the name "Richborough Port".